isomerpages/mol-services/_servicebundles/00b-finances.md

     - Reduce the housing loan amount needed and the subsequent monthly repayments (thereby saving on interest payments)
     - Collect the keys to your flat while selling your existing flat

-Alternatively, you may take up a housing loan from the financial institutions (FI) regulated by the Monetary Authority of Singapore (MAS).
+Alternatively, you may take up a housing loan from the banks.
 Find out more about the considerations for FI loans [here](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-banks).
 Do apply for an Approval-in-Principle with the FI to find out about your eligibility for an FI housing loan.

 #### Using your CPF savings to finance your home